CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011 (REVISED IN 2021)

 Student Members must submit proof of registration for each year of Membership.
 Student Members are not eligible to serve in an Executive or Committee Chairperson position, and do not have voting privileges, but may serve on Committees of the Association.

 Honorary Lifetime Membership:

-3.1 CPHRNB exists to lead in the advancement of the Human Resource Profession and practices in the field of human resources in New Brunswick by:
+CPHRNB exists to lead in the advancement of the Human Resources Profession and practices in the field of human resources in New Brunswick by:

-- Undertaking Association-approved projects for the betterment of Human Resources
+Undertaking Association-approved projects for the betterment of the practice of Human Resources.

-4.1 Membership fees will be established by the Provincial Council and reviewed annually.
+4.1 Membership fees will be established by the Provincial Board and reviewed annually.